ihesp/IPART/joss/paper.md

 In this package we propose a suite of new detection/tracking algorithms to help solve the above difficulties.
-Through a systematic analysis using 7 years of Reanalysis data [@Dee2011], we have found that the proposed detection algorithm has reduced sensitivity to parameters and data resolution.
+Through a systematic analysis using 7 years of Reanalysis data [@Dee2011], we have found that the proposed detection algorithm has reduced sensitivity to parameters [@Xu2020b].
 Long-lived ARs spanning multiple days, having cross-continent or cross-basin tracks can be more reliably traced through their tropical/sub-tropical origins to high-latitude landfalls.
 As the research on ARs matures, new AR